ngs-docs/angus/mapping-variant-calling.md

 ### Index the reference genome:

-Before we indexed the reference for BWA, now we reference the index for samtools.
+Before we indexed the reference for BWA, now we need to index the reference for samtools.
 Although both tools use different indexing methods, they both allow the tools to find specific sequences within the reference quickly.